ruslangm/mapper/README.md

 Mapper is based on recursive traversal of a class tree through reflection.
 Mapper has UI written with help of Vaadin and based on jetty servlet framework.
+You can choose multiple source classes and only one destination class.

 To launch the application just add Maven goal: package jetty:run -Djetty.http.port=8080